pu2clr/SI4735/README.md

   *  Change the circuit and sketch to use external pull-up on pin 13; or
   *  Remove the LED or the resitor connected to the LED from the Arduino Board.

-### When power up or moving the tuner on LW, MW or SW, the display show LW and 0 Khz
+### After power up or try to tune the receiver, the display shows LW and 0 Khz

-<P>This problem can be a little complicated to solve.
+This problem can be a little complicated to solve.
 I have observed that very few times in my experiments.
-When I am powering the system using the computer USB and the computer is connected to the grid, it might occur.
-Please, test your system using only batteries.</P>
+When I am powering the system using the computer USB and the computer is connected to the grid, it might occur. __Please, test your system using only batteries__.

+If you are using the board Arduino Pro Mini 3.3V (8MHz), be sure you selected the correct board on Tools menu, Processor: __"Atmega328P (3.3V, 8MHz)"__.
+By default, the Arduino IDE uses the 5V processor version.

-<P>This problem also can be caused by the external crystal.
+This problem also can be caused by the external crystal.
 This crystal needs a minimum delay to become stable after a reset or power up command.
 Currently, this delay is 10ms.
-Try to increase that delay by using the method setMaxDelayPowerUp.</P>
+Try to increase that delay by using the method setMaxDelayPowerUp.

 __Example:__